ping-mee/PiXelTubes/README.md

 ```
 sudo mysql -u root -p

-# Enter the password you set for the pi
+# At the password prompt, just hit enter.
+We are going to change the root password in a second

+alter user root identified by 'a password you write down or remember';

 CREATE DATABASE IF NOT EXISTS pixeltube_db;
 USE pixeltube_db;